 "The artist, however, stands vigilantly at the threshold of that self-world contact, seeking to give a shape, a form, a colour, a line, a sound, a voice, and a texture to the kaleidoscopic encounters that are undergone in waking life, and these encounters cultivate the artist's own self-understanding."

-Aaron Darrisaw "Art's Disclosive Dimensions: Reflections on Work of Peter London" Artizein: Arts and Teaching Journal, Vol. 2 v for corrections and refer
+Aaron Darrisaw "Art's Disclosive Dimensions: Reflections on Work of Peter London" Artizein: Arts and Teaching Journal, Vol. 2 a been signed and dated, D ry for corrections and refer